|

 It's pretty common practice for golfers to ask to join groups of less

 than four.
-But if you prefer to play alone simply let the person asking
+But if you prefer to play alone (or just with your group) simply let the person asking

 know and, if you feel so inclined, you could also offer to let them go